David Poro

 Biography

-• As a soloist, he had the privilege of performing several times with orchestra, performing works such as the Haydn, Saint-Saëns, Elgar and Schumann concerti, among others.
+• As a soloist, he has had the privilege of performing on several occasions with orchestras, performing works such as the concertos of Haydn, Saint-Saëns, Elgar, Schumann, Rota, and notably Tchaikovsky under the baton of T. Guschlbauer.

-• A lifelong passion, he founded several professional chamber music ensembles, such as the Adastra Quartet on the Strasbourg stage.
-Invited to many ensembles, he had the opportunity to explore a huge part of the chamber music repertoire, in very heterogeneous styles, allowing him to play in major venues and festivals, including the Musica Festival (Strasbourg).
+• Chamber music, a lifelong passion, he founded several professional ensembles in Alsace, such as the Adastra Quartet and the Strasbourg Chamber Orchestra.
+Invited to many formations, he has traveled a vast repertoire of chamber music, in very varied styles, allowing him to play in large halls and festivals.
+In 2022, he joined the Ensemble des Chambristes in Switzerland.

-• He also has the "teaching" string to his bow, and has been teaching the cello in the Strasbourg area for many years.
+• Teaching, he has been teaching cello in the Strasbourg area for many years.

-• David is always interested in the diversity of music and the discovery of new ways of playing.
-With a classical background, he also likes to venture into the world of theatre, improvise in the world of jazz and contemporary music, compose/arrange for classical and often much more original formations.
-Active in the field of contemporary music, he has the opportunity to have experimented and performed pieces for extended instruments, opening up to the integration of new technologies into the cello repertoire.
+David is always passionate about musical diversity and discovering new ways of playing.
+Classically trained, he likes to venture into the world of theater, improvise in the world of jazz and contemporary music, and compose/arrange for classical and often more unusual formations.
+Active in the field of contemporary music, he has had the chance to experiment and perform pieces for extended instruments, opening up to the integration of new technologies into the cello repertoire.

 • Violoncello